RavenCutie21/Voice-Changer-Settings/README.md

 [Undervolting for Gamers](https://github.com/YunaOneeChan/Voice-Changer-Settings#the-gamers)

-# TLDR tweak afterwards, there is no "PERFECT" settings
+# TLDR there are no "PERFECT" settings

-Gain is personal preference but lowering input also reduces any extra background noise leakage that you may happen to have even with a Noise Suppressed Mic.

 ~~Crepe_Tiny is the lightest good sounding one within 1% of dio so you can probably ignore but it stays for now, next best being RMVPE (onnx if AMD/IntelArc), you can now ignore CREPE_FULL in it's entirety.~~